sdaps/sdaps-class/sphinx/customlayout.rst

 the SDAPS packages.

 If you do this, please make sure to properly test the output.
-The easiest way of such testing is to use the ``anotate`` command that SDAPS provides, as it visualises the view that SDAPS has of the questionnaire.
+The easiest way of such testing is to use the ``annotate`` command that SDAPS provides, as it visualises the view that SDAPS has of the questionnaire.
 Doing this testing is essential as small errors and even side effects of how LaTeX executes code may render the information about the questionnaire useless!